seba2390/RestrictedBoltzmannMachine/README.md

 # RestrictedBoltzmannMachine
-An implementation of the Restricted Boltzmann Machine (RBM) in Python using K-step Contrastive divergence for training.
-The RBM is applied on the infamous MNIST handwritten digits dataset.
+An implementation of a (binary) Restricted Boltzmann Machine (bRBM) in Python using K-step Contrastive divergence for training.
+The bRBM is applied on the infamous MNIST handwritten digits dataset, with the 28x28 single-channel arrays of digits are being flattened and 'binarized' according to floor(array/max(array)).